Emmely2008/one-click-hugo-cms/site/content/_index.md

 ---
-title: Great coffee with a conscience
+title: Pärlor & Juveler från Kina
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: 'Sötvattenspärlor, Jade och stenar till bra priser'
 image: /img/home-jumbotron.jpg
 blurb:
-  heading: Why Kaldi?
+  heading: Varför handla hos oss?
   text: >-
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
 intro:
-  heading: What we offer
+  heading: Vad vi erbjuder
   text: >-
     Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee